Updated: Jun 8

-The painting and sculpture I see around me has varied but similar purposes.
-It is allegorical, it is idealised and aspirational, and it is sensual.
-The faces and attitudes of the figures around the streets, museums, and galleries of Paris embody not only history (a microcosm of an empire), but a certain attitude; a sense of purpose.
+The painting and sculpture I see around me have varied but similar purposes.
+It is allegorical, it is idealized and aspirational, and it is sensual.
+The faces and attitudes of the figures around the streets, museums, and galleries of Paris embody not only history (a microcosm of an empire) but a certain attitude; a sense of purpose.
 Representational art in the service of a new, post-revolution, national identity.
 The august and the serene, the pitiful, the pitying, and the benevolent hold stance in the ideological realm.
-This traditional code of realism is pervasive, and has it’s own literacy.
+This traditional code of realism is pervasive and has its own literacy.
 It is within the language of cinema, and that of advertising.
 As with any ideology, there is a persuasive sentimentality that appeals to cultural sensibilities.